commitizen/cz-cli/README.md

 [![Add and commit with Commitizen](https://github.com/commitizen/cz-cli/raw/master/meta/screenshots/add-commit.png)](https://github.com/commitizen/cz-cli/raw/master/meta/screenshots/add-commit.png)

-If you're not working in a Commitizen friendly repository, then `git cz` will work just the same as `git commit`.
+If you're not working in a Commitizen friendly repository, then `git cz` will work just the same as `git commit` but `npx git-cz` will use the [streamich/git-cz](https://github.com/streamich/git-cz) adapter.

 #### Conventional commit messages as a global utility